qlova/grate/Readme.md

 ```
 Just copy this in, run a build of your game with "it build -java" and then paste Stack.java and Game.java in your Android studio project.
 For images to work you need to put them in the android "assets" directory.

-### HTML5
-Add a main.html to your "it build -js" output which includes both scripts in the body of the HTML, stack.js needs to before your game.

 ### QML/QT
 Open QT creator (Ubuntu SDK IDE), create a new qml application.
 Replace Main.qml with: